sap-tutorials/Tutorials/tutorials/mlb-hxe-tools-sql-hdbsql/mlb-hxe-tools-sql-hdbsql.md

 Then, you will learn how to connect your SAP HANA, express edition instance using the SAP HANA HDBSQL tool.

 SAP HANA HDBSQL is a command line tool for executing commands on SAP HANA databases.

+For alternate options, you can also check the following link: [Select a SQL query tool for SAP HANA, express edition](https://www.sap.com/developer/tutorials/mlb-hxe-tools-sql.html).

 ## Details